cosmic-explorer/ce-it-infrastructure/dcc/README.md

 ```sh
 docker-compose up --detach
 ```
-Although the bootstrap container is a functional DCC instance, is not intended for production use as it runs in a priveleged container and services are started using systemd.
+The bootstrap container is not intended for production use.
+It runs in a priveleged container and services are started using systemd that configure the database.

 Once the bootstrap container is running, log into it as root by running
 ```sh
 docker exec -it dcc_dcc-bootstrap_1 /bin/bash -l
 ```